Jaega: History

-The East Okeechobee Area has received relatively little attention from archaeologists, and little is known of the origins of the Jaega.
-The earliest mention of the Jaega came from Hernando de Escalante Fontaneda, who was held captive by indigenous peoples in Florida for 17 years until 1665 or 1666.
+The East Okeechobee Area has received relatively little attention from archaeologists, and little is known of the origins of the Jaega, who were also called "Gega", "Jeaga", "Jega", or "Xega".
+The earliest mention of the Jaega came from Hernando de Escalante Fontaneda, who was held captive by indigenous peoples in Florida for 17 years until 1565 or 1566.
 He relates that the Jaega, along with the Ais and the obscure Guacata, salvaged precious metals and other goods from ships that wrecked along the Florida coast.
+Gabriel Díaz Vara Calderón, bishop of Santiago de Cuba in the 1670s, placed the Jaega between the Santa Lucies people and the Hobe people, i.e., between the St. Lucie Inlet and the Jupiter Inlet.
+Initially hostile to the Spanish, the Jaega entered into friendly relations with the Spanish by the 1620s.

 Escalante Fontaneda also implied that the Jaega spoke the same language as the Ais, who lived along the Indian River Lagoon to the north of the Jaega.
 The Jaega may have been related to the Ais people, who occupied the coast to their north.
 (The Ais language has been linked to the Chitimacha language by linguist Julian Granberry.)
 The Jaega were linked to the Ais by marriage between chiefs and their relatives.

-In 1665, the Spanish built the Presidio of Santa Lucia at what is probably the present-day St. Lucie River in the territory of the Ais people.
-The Spanish were soon driven out of Ais territory and built a new fort called Santa Lucia at the Jupiter Inlet, in Jaega territory.
+In 1565, the Spanish built the Presidio of Santa Lucia at what is probably the present-day St. Lucie River in the territory of the Ais people.The Spanish were soon driven out of Ais territory and the captain Don Juan Velez de Medrano built a new fort called Santa Lucia at the Jupiter Inlet, in Jaega territory.
 The Jaega were initially friendly towards the Spanish, but later attacked the presidio and forced the Spanish to withdraw less than a year later.
 Jonathan Dickinson placed the Ais town he called Santa Lucea two days' travel north of the Jupiter Inlet.
 The names Jaega and Jobé (or variants thereof) appear on 17th-century Spanish maps of Florida, and in Spanish reports.

-The displayed partial map is titled Planta de la costa de la Florida'y en que paraje La Laguna de Ma'ymi'y adonde se ha de hacer un fuerte (Map of the coast of La Florida and in which spot the Lake of Maimi and to where we have to make a fort) dated circa 1600.
-The original is in the Archives of the Indies in Sevilla, Spain, identified as Maps de Mexico y Florida from the collection of Pedro Torre Lanzas, cartographer unknown.
-A reproduction is held by the Library of Congress.

-It shows the relative locations of Saint Augustine (S Agustin), Cape Canaveral (Cabo de Cañabezal), as well as the approximate territories of the Ays (Ais) and Xega tribes.

 Jonathan Dickinson, who was part of a shipwrecked party detained in the town of Jobé for several days in 1696, wrote a Journal that contains descriptions of the people of Jobé (near present-day Jupiter Inlet).
 He wrote that Jobé was subject to the Ais chief who resided in Jece (near present-day Vero Beach).

+Manuel de Montiano, governor of Spanish Florida, in a 1738 letter to the King of Spain, mentioned Jaega in connection with a battle in central Florida involving the Amacapira, Bomto, Mayaca, and Pohoy peoples.
+The governor had sent a scout to investigate the battle, who reported meeting with Bomto, chief of the Bomto people, at the town of Jaega.